RobRendell/gTove/README.md

 ### Features

+* Perhaps make the map selection highlight rotate freely even if grid snap is on, so there's immediate visual feedback when someone rotates a map with grid snap on.
+* It's hard to read the length of the Ruler over long distances.
 * Have a version of piece locking which allows GMs but not players to move them.
 Either have three different lock states (locked, locked for players, unlocked), or have a GM override on the existing two-state piece locking.
+* Additional options for video textures: loop on/off, play/pause
 * Scenarios should save custom column details (from the tabletop), and on load attempt to find equivalents for missing columns, offer to add new columns, or some other form of reconciliation (possibly with manual input from the GM).
 * Add ability to customise dice bags.